cpplain/launch-school-core-curriculum/rb101/lesson_2/notes.md

 [1, 2, 3].map { |num| a } # => ["hello", "hello", "hello"]
 ```

-- `#map` doesn't have access to `a` but the block passed to `#map` does so the return value of the block can be used
+- `#map` doesn't have access to `a` but the block passed to `#map` does so the return value of the block can be used.

-- Method definition sets the scope of any local variables defined in terms of parameters and if/how it interacts with blocks
+- Method definition sets the scope of any local variables defined in terms of parameters and if/how it interacts with blocks.
-- Method invocation uses the scope set by the method definition
+- Method invocation uses the scope set by the method definition.

 ## Pass by Reference vs Pass by Value

-- In **pass by value** the method is given a copy of the object and any changes to the method's object do not affect the original
+- In **pass by value** the method is given a copy of the object and any changes to the method's object do not affect the original.
-- In **pass by reference** the method is given a reference to the argument variable and any changes affect the original object
+- In **pass by reference** the method is given a reference to the argument variable and any changes affect the original object.
-- Ruby exhibits a combination of both behaviors
+- Ruby exhibits a combination of both behaviors.
-- Sometimes referred to as **call by sharing**
+- Sometimes referred to as **call by sharing**.
-- Most important thing to remember: when an operation within a method mutates the caller, it will affect the original object
+- Most important thing to remember: when an operation within a method mutates the caller, it will affect the original object.
-- [Variable References and Mutability of Ruby Objects][references-and-mutability]
+- [Variable References and Mutability of Ruby Objects][references-and-mutability] (blog post)
-  - Variable can be said to be **bound** to the object
+  - Variable can be said to be **bound** to the object.
-  - Ruby behavior is similar to pass by value when dealing with immutable objects
+  - Ruby behavior is similar to pass by value when dealing with immutable objects.
-  - Ruby behavior is similar to pass by reference when dealing with mutable objects
+  - Ruby behavior is similar to pass by reference when dealing with mutable objects.
-- [Mutating and Non-Mutating Methods in Ruby][methods-in-ruby]
+- [Mutating and Non-Mutating Methods in Ruby][methods-in-ruby] (blog post)
-  - Most methods do not mutate their arguments or caller, some mutate the caller, few mutate the arguments
+  - Most methods do not mutate their arguments or caller, some mutate the caller, few mutate the arguments.
-- [Object Passing in Ruby - Pass by Reference or Pass by Value][object-passing]
+- [Object Passing in Ruby - Pass by Reference or Pass by Value][object-passing] (blog post)
-  - With **strict evaluation**, every expression is evaluated and converted to an object before being passed to a method
+  - With **strict evaluation**, every expression is evaluated and converted to an object before being passed to a method.
-  - Ruby uses strict evaluation
+  - Ruby uses strict evaluation.
   - Pass by object_id?

 ## Walk-through: Rock Paper Scissors